Mc-Zen/zero/src/units.typ

       unit += c
     }
   }
-  return (numerator: numerator, denominator: denominator) }
+  return (numerator: numerator, fraction: fraction)

-/// [internal function]
+}

-/// Show a unit that has been parsed with @@parse-unit-str.
+/// Show a unit that has been parsed with @parse-unit-str.
-/// - per-mode (string): Mode for displaying the units in the denominator.
+/// - fraction (string): Mode for displaying the units in the fraction.
 ///         Options are "power", "fraction" and "symbol" like in siunitx
-/// - interunit (content): Symbol to use between base units.
+/// - unit-separator (content): Symbol to use between base units.
 #let show-unit(
   unit-spec,
-  per-mode: "power",
+  fraction: "power",
-  interunit: sym.space.thin
+  unit-separator: sym.space.thin
 ) = {
   let fold-units(arr, exp-multiplier) = {
     math.upright(arr.map(x => {